 Kim is the mother of Christian Georgallis who has ataxic cerebral palsy.

 Kim joined the CPSARA committee as she would like to utilise her marketing experience to raise awareness of the sporting and recreational options for adults and children with cerebral palsy.
-She would love more people to realise the health and social benefits that Chrisitan has from participating in sporting activities such as Athletics.
+She would love more people to realise the health and social benefits that Christian has from participating in sporting activities such as athletics.

-Currently, Rae is in her 3rd year of study at the University of Sydney, majoring in Indonesian Studies and South East Asian Cultural Studies.
+Currently, Rae is in her 5th year of study at the University of Sydney, majoring in Indonesian Studies and Asian Studies (double major).

 Rae is currently working with and promoting the CPSARA athlete mentor program and parent mentor program.
 Rae hopes this program will help to support the para sport community as she is aware of the impact a mentor who has experienced it all before can have on new athletes and their families on the new and unfamiliar para sport journey.